AryanNir/qaution/README.md

 ### Installation

 1. Navigate to the project directory.
-2. Run `npm install` to install dependencies.
+2. Run `sudo npm install` to install dependencies.

 ### Usage

 - Configure API keys and environment variables as needed.
-- Run the application using `npm start`.
+- Run the application using `sudo npm run dev`.

 ## Contributing